Royal Caribbean Summer 2021 Cruise Planning Guide

 Will you have to wear mask?
 Are vaccines required?
 What venues will be closed?

-Royal Caribbean has yet to announce its full set of protocols and rules for cruises this summer from the Caribbean or Europe, so we are still waiting to see what they will be.
+For cruises elsewhere, Royal Caribbean has yet to announce protocols and rules, so we are still waiting to see what they will be.

 Moreover, Royal Caribbean has said protocols will evolve with science, and that means guests sailing on early summer sailings may experience something different than guests sailing in late summer.